dart-backend/angel/README.md

 1. Download and install [Dart](https://www.dartlang.org/)
 2. Download the starter project from [Angel3 Basic Template](https://github.com/dukefirehawk/boilerplates/tree/angel3-basic)
 3. Next, check out the [detailed documentation](https://docs.angel-dart.dev/v/2.x) to learn to flesh out your project.
 For the current release of Angel3, the existing documents and tutorials for Angel are still relevant and works.
-In the future, this resources will be updated or migrated accordingly.
+In the future, these resources will be migrated and updated accordingly.

 <!---
 Once you have [Dart](https://www.dartlang.org/) installed, bootstrapping a project is as simple as running a few shell commands: